ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 </blockquote>
 <br>
 <blockquote>
-Methods() - size(200,300) and background(0), are examples of method calls.
+Method Calls() - size(200,300) and background(0), are examples of calls to methods.
 Methods are blocks of code that have been defined elswhere, and calling a method runs this code.
 The size and background methods are built into Processing.
 </blockquote>
 <br>